Necron3574/Necron3574.github.io/pages/aspire24.md

 The next session was a Fireside Chat with Joe Whittinghill, Priya Darshini and Chris Wells.
 Chris hosted the chat and asked questions to both Joe and Priya about their journey.
 They each described how they started off their careers.
-Fun fact - Priya Darshini (Who is now a CVP and leads the Talent Management team) was an intern when she was hired at Microsoft.
-It was really insightful listening to someone who had started from the grass root and made their way up to the top.
+It was really insightful listening to people who had such a rich set of experiences and challenges that were personally very relatable.
 Priya also shared some stories on how she transitioned as a manager and the lessons she learnt along the way.

 The next and penultimate session was an activity called CODE ME.
 It was simple, you had 15 minutes to summarize all that we learnt and write a personal code for yourself.